oofnikj/docker-openwrt/README.md

 In order for WLAN clients to see one another, OpenWrt bridges all interfaces in the LAN zone and sets hairpin mode (aka [reflective relay](https://lwn.net/Articles/347344/)) on the WLAN interface, meaning packets arriving on that interface can be 'reflected' back out through the same interface.

-`run.sh` tries to handle this, and prints a warning if it fails.
+`run.sh` tries to handle this if `WIFI_HAIRPIN` is set to true, and prints a warning if it fails.
+Hairpin mode may not be needed in all cases, but if you experience an issue where Wi-Fi clients are unable to see each other despite AP isolation being disabled, this may fix it.

 ### Network namespace